Fruit trees are trained into particular shapes to make them more productive, easier to manage and better able to support heavy crop loads.

 When a young tree is first purchased, it may already have some branching, or it may be a ‘whip’ which is basically a long, straight stem with no branches at all.
 Occasionally a garden nursery will carry out the first year’s pruning to begin establishing a tree shape, either a vase form or a central leader form.

-By comparison, the vase form is the more common tree shape used for fruit trees, especially in backyard gardens.
-Being more or less a cup or goblet shape, with increased branching towards the top, a vase form has more space below the tree, allowing for the planting of small shrubs such as berries, taller herbs or companion plants beside the trees.
-This form is very universal as it can be used with any fruit tree.
+The vase form is the most common tree shape used for most fruit trees, especially in backyard gardens.
+Being cup-shaped, it has increased branching towards the top, and more space below, allowing for the planting of small shrubs such as berries, taller herbs or companion plants beside the tree.
+The vase form is universal as it can be used with any fruit tree.

 So, where do we start when looking to select a young fruit tree?